asr1/AccessPlusPlus/README.md

 This project uses a modified version of <a href="https://github.com/connorbode/ics.js">Connorbode's fork</a> of <a href="https://github.com/nwcell/ics.js/">ics.js</a>, which in turn uses <a href="https://github.com/eligrey/Blob.js">Blob.js.</a> This has been included in the AccessPlusPlus repository already.

 ## Changelog
+**Version 1.2.4.0:**
+* Holidays now work in Google Calendar.
+Most programs ignore dates passed in with the exdate parameter.
+Google requires that they have the exact start time as the event.
+That is, there is no way to prevent any event from being created on a given day; only events that you know the start time of.

 **Version 1.2.3.0:**
 * Made file names consistent.
 * Fixed a parsing issue that affected a small number of users.